ridercoach/ridercoach.github.io/_projects/c_plasticc.md

 ## PLAsTiCC Astronomical Classification Challenge

-The goal of the Photometric LSST Astronomical Time-Series Classification Challenge is to develop algorithms to process the huge stream of data that will come from a unique new telescope being constructed in Chile, expected to discover 10 to 100 times more time-varying astronomical sources than ever before known.
+The Large Synoptic Survey Telescope (LSST) being constructed in Chile is expected to discover 10 to 100 times more time-varying astronomical sources than ever before known.
+The goal of the Photometric LSST Astronomical Time-Series Classification Challenge was to develop algorithms to clasify these new objects.

-One way to model sequential behavior is to feed the series of observations into a recurrent NN.
+One way to analyze time-series data is to feed the sequence of observations into a recurrent neural network.

-This is tricky for this project, because the measurements in the different passbands are not synchronized, there are large gaps in the sampling, and for some classes of objects the time-varying behavior seems not well represented.
+This was tricky for this project, because the measurements in the different wavelengths were not synchronized, there were large gaps in the sampling, and for some classes of objects the time-varying behavior seemed not well represented.

-But being curious, I created my first submission to the contest using a simple Keras
+However, being curious, I created my first submission to the contest using a simple Keras
-LSTM network and some heavy-handed tidying.
-The accuracy of this approach, shown in the confusion matrix below, is less than stellar (haha.)
+LSTM network and some heavy-handed data cleaning.
+The accuracy of this approach, shown in the confusion matrix below, was less than stellar (haha.)

 ![](/images/cm.png)

-Alternatively, for time-series data, we can reduce the sequence information to its time-varying attributes, such as frequencies, and use a non-recurrent NN.
+An alternate approach is to reduce the sequence information to its time-varying attributes, such as frequencies, and use a non-recurrent neural network.

 The figure below (inspired by Kaggler Siddhartha,) shows the potential value of such extracted characteristics.